 Although these activities are oriented toward a graduate level of education, anyone with the requisite background is welcome to apply.
-Participants come from around the globe and often include very advanced undergraduates, graduate students, postdocs, faculty, autodidacts, artists, writers and independent researchers.
+Participants come from around the globe and often include advanced undergraduates, graduate students, postdocs, faculty, autodidacts, artists, writers and independent researchers.
 In any given year, there are usually participants from about 15 different disciplines or fields of study, who come from 4-6 different continents.

 The primary language of discussion is English, but some of the activities take place in French with English summary translations that are projected on a screen.
-Therefore, it is beneficial, although not required, that applicants have a working knowledge of the French language.
+Therefore, it is beneficial, although not at all required, that applicants have a working knowledge of the French language.

-Founder and Executive Director
+Founder and Director